M-003S/sprout/README.md

 helloo!!! i go by mafi, or don, but if ya dont know me well you can just call me casino!

 c+h me anytime!
-I have cuddle comf, and also like to sit behind people. also free to interact with!
+I have cuddle comfprt, and like/prefer to sit behind people. also free to interact with!

-sliight cd, that is if im not purposefuly behind you.
+sliight cover discomfort, that is if im not purposefuly behind you.
 If you cover me, im most likely to move

 if you whisper me, or cuddle me and i suddenly leave, dont worry!!!! i will most likely come back, and try to get back to ya ㅤㅤㅤㅤㅤㅤ ㅤㅤ⤷if i do not happen to come back, sorryㅤㅤㅤㅤ⤷ mostly why i leave is because i am transferring from class2class